 Frequently Asked Questions

-Last Updated: January 23, 2022
+Last Updated: January 01, 2025

 What is a Miracle League field?

 A Miracle League field is a custom-designed field with a cushioned, rubberized turf to help prevent injuries, wheelchair-accessible dugouts and a completely flat, barrier-free surface to provide accessibility for visually impaired players, players in wheelchairs or with other assistive equipment.
 The field is completely fenced in providing another level of safety.
+A Miracle League field provides opportunities for children with physical and cognitive challenges to participate in recreational activities in an accessible, nurturing, and non-competitive environment where families can come together to cultivate new friendships and experience the joy of play.

-What is the Miracle League of Northern Connecticut?
+Where is the Miracle League of Northern Connecticut?

 Are there other Miracle League fields?

-Yes, there are 240 nationwide.
+Yes, there are over 350 nationwide.
 There are two other fields in Connecticut.
 One in West Hartford and another in East Lyme.
 The Miracle League is a national organization that provides guidance and program support for starting a Miracle league and constructing fields in local communities.
 The first Miracle League field was built in Conyers, Georgia in 2000.

 Is this project registered as a 501c3 non-profit organization?